jotne-rc/EDMtruePLM/Readme.md

 By following these steps, users can effectively manage and customize Breakdown elements within the EDMtruePLM system, enhancing data organization and accessibility.

 #### 2. Update User-Defined Properties
 After the Breakdown element is established with the required type, users can then proceed to update the element with corresponding values.
-It's crucial to ensure the correct units are used when uploading values to each property.
+It"s crucial to ensure the correct units are used when uploading values to each property.

 In the Python script [`update_bkd_element_properties.py`](/update_bkd_element_properties.py), users will find the necessary code to perform this operation.